vita-epfl/civil127-2025/Lab_2_Git_and_Github/Lab_2_instructions.md

 $ git init  # This command will initialize a git repository in the current location
 ```

 We will now create a commit with your Sokoban code from lab 1 (exercise 1.5).
 If you have not completed it, you can test these steps with any new file or the solution files.

-Assume your codes are written in the file `sokoban.py`.
+Assume your code is written in the file `sokoban.py`.
 `<path_to_lab1_code>` (including `< >`) should be replaced with the actual path to the file, you can also choose to move it manually if you prefer.
 The dot `.` means all files in this folder. `cp` is the command to copy files.
+Alternatively, you may use your graphical file explorer to do this.

 ```bash
 $ cp <path_to_lab1_code> .